-The Code 3 Podcast is hosted by Scott Orr and comes to you from the mountains of Northern Arizona.
+The Code 3 Podcast is hosted and produced by Scott Orr and comes to you from sunny Phoenix, Arizona.

 Scott is an award-winning journalist (Emmy, Edward R. Murrow, Associated Press) who covered Fire/EMS/Police for most of his 35-year career as a newsman.
 He’s worked around the country in both TV and print journalism.
 During that time, Scott covered hundreds (maybe thousands) of stories about firefighters and did dozens of ride-alongs.

 By the way, yes–his voice is not what it once was: he has Parkinson’s disease.

 But he is determined not to let that stand in the way.

 Scott doesn’t pretend to be a firefighter (although he’s attended a couple of Fire Department Citizen’s Academies–including one where he was the only student who asked to pull a supply line and catch the hydrant), but he has a deep respect for the men and women of the fire service.

 Like a lot of fire service professionals of his generation, Scott also was (and is) a fan of the 1970s TV series “Emergency!”

-By far, the most impactful story he covered personally on his beat as a reporter was the death of the 19 members of the Granite Mountain Interagency Hotshot Crew in 2013, members of which he knew from his time working as a reporter in Prescott.
+By far, the most impactful story he covered personally on his beat as a reporter was the death of the 19 members of the Granite Mountain Interagency Hotshot Crew at Yarnell Hill in 2013, members of which he knew from his time working as a reporter in Prescott.

 Of course, no one who was alive on September 11, 2001 can ever forget the 383 members of the FDNY who lost their lives at the World Trade Center.
-Scott was working in Phoenix when the attacks happened and was able to see, first-hand, the outpouring of public support for those killed.
+Scott was working at a TV news operation when the attacks happened and was able to see, first-hand, the outpouring of public support for those killed.

 Now Scott turns his interviewing and reporting skills to helping firefighters keep up with the changes happening in their industry.

 It’s what this podcast is all about.